St. Clair Drake: Contributions to the Pan-African movement

 Drake's connections to the African continent began early in his academic career.
 He met Kwame Nkrumah, George Padmore, and Mbiyu Koinange when he was completing his fieldwork in Cardiff, Wales as a part of his dissertation at Chicago.
 As a result of this early contact with pan-African advocates, Drake pursued research projects in Liberia and Ghana in the 1950s, funded in part by a grant he received from the Ford Foundation.
 From 1958 to 1961, Drake served as head of the department of sociology at the University of Ghana.
 Drake's connections allowed him to participate in increasingly important discussions connected to the newly independent nation of Ghana.
 At the request of George Padmore, Nkrumah's advisor, Drake presented and participated in the planning meetings for the All-African Peoples' Conference held at Accra in December 1958.
 Padmore's relationship with Drake "allowed Drake to acquire unrivaled knowledge of Ghana's political leaders."
 Drake served as an informal adviser to leaders of several newly independent African nations in the early 1960s, particularly Nkrumah, who by this time had become Ghana's prime minister, but later chose to leave Africa and this political work after coups installed military leaders in many of these nations: Drake later remarked that he would not "work under generals."

 Drake's personal commitment to see Ghana succeed and his concerns about the privacy of the people and conversations he observed led him to elect not to publish books or articles based directly on his work in Africa or with African immigrants in Britain.
-However, he did conduct several research studies during his time in Africa with his wife and fellow anthropologist Elizabeth Dewey Johns, though these were not directly associated with his political or personal connections in the countries he visited.
+However, he did conduct several research studies during his time in Africa with his wife sociologist Elizabeth Dewey Johns, though these were not directly associated with his political or personal connections in the countries he visited.

 Drake was also able to further social interest in African countries through his work with the Peace Corps.
 He provided cultural sensitivity training for a group of 50 American students planning to work in Ghana.

 Personal life

 St. Clair Drake was married to a colleague, Elizabeth Dewey Johns.
 Johns was a graduate student in sociology at the University of Chicago when Drake began work there as a graduate student in anthropology.
 As a fellow student, she helped introduce Drake to theories connected with cultural and behavioral relativism.
+Each earned a Ph.D.
 After their marriage, the two of them worked together conducting research in West Africa.
 The couple raised two children, Sandra and Karl.
 During World War II, Drake was a conscientious objector in response to the U.S. military's segregation policies, and he served in a civilian capacity in the U.S. Maritime Service.